Help Jenny Get Her Life Back – help keep Jenny in the loving care of her family.

-This put her in bed for the last 3+ years in massive amounts of pain from scarring, nerve damage and the inoperable tumor pushing on the nerves in her spine.
+This put her in bed for the last 4+ years in massive amounts of pain from scarring, nerve damage and the inoperable tumor pushing on the nerves in her spine.
 The pain has been resolved now but she is still bed bound.

 The surgery to repair the damage done from the infection is called a flap surgery.